 Sunday, November 3rd, 2019 – the St. Thomas Aquinas Christmas Craft Fair

 This large and very popular market features around 130 artisan vendors and takes place at Saint Thomas Aquinas Secondary School at 541 West Keith Road in North Vancouver.
-It happens on the first Saturday in November between 10:00 am and 4:00 pm.
+It usually happens on the first Saturday in November between 10:00 am and 4:00 pm.

 Admission to the fair costs $5 for adults and $2 for seniors.
 Admission for both elementary and high school students is free.
 It’s a great event that’s well-known for the quality of its products.

 For more information click STA Christmas Craft Fair.